 2.)
 The new scenery on my commute to and from work (and everywhere else I go, too).

 These days, I look out my windshield at rolling hills and prairie grasses, bluffs and outcroppings of stone.
 And I was cruising along one day, listening to a CD that I hadn't heard in years, when this slightly familiar song started with a harmonica riff.
 Already my head was spinning with images of lonesome trains and cowboys, tumbleweeds and old wood-frame buildings.
 Then the lyrics started and I heard, "They were dueling/ dueling Daltons..." and right away I thought - Dueling Dukes.
-Upon referencing the internet I (re)discovered that the song is Doolin-Dalton ("They were dueling/ Doolin-Dalton"), so I did some research on the Doolin-Dalton gang.
+Upon referencing the internet I (re)discovered that the song is Doolin-Dalton, so I did some research on the Doolin-Dalton gang.

 This story came from that little experience, even though it has nothing to do with the Doolin-Dalton gang.
 I would say it's not quite wild west - more wild east with a hint of Hatfield-McCoy.